Mass measurements of As, Se and Br nuclei and their implication on the proton-neutron interaction strength towards the N=Z line: Acknowledgments

-The results presented here were obtained at experiment S459+, which was performed at the FRS at the GSI Helmholtzzentrum f{\"u}r Schwerionenforschung, Darmstadt (Germany) in the framework of FAIR Phase-0.
-This work was supported by the German Federal Ministry for Education and Research (BMBF) under contracts no.\ 05P12RGFN8, 05P16RGFN1 and 05P19RGFN1, Justus-Liebig-Universit{\"a}t Gie{\ss}en and GSI under the JLU-GSI strategic Helmholtz partnership agreement, HGS-HIRe, the Hessian Ministry for Science and Art (HMWK) through the LOEWE Center HICforFAIR, Polish National Science Centre (2016/21/B/ST2/01227), and by the Israel Ministry of Energy, Research Grant No. 217-11-023.
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 654002.
+The results presented here were obtained in experiment S459+, which was performed at the FRS at the GSI Helmholtzzentrum f{\"u}r Schwerionenforschung, Darmstadt (Germany) in the framework of FAIR Phase-0.
+This work was carried out within the scientific program of the Super-FRS Experiment Collaboration.
+This work was supported by the German Federal Ministry for Education and Research (BMBF) under contracts no.\ 05P12RGFN8, 05P16RGFN1 and 05P19RGFN1, Justus-Liebig-Universit{\"a}t Gie{\ss}en and GSI under the JLU-GSI strategic Helmholtz partnership agreement, HGS-HIRe, the Hessian Ministry for Science and Art (HMWK) through the LOEWE Center HICforFAIR, Polish National Science Centre (2016/21/B/ST2/01227), UKRI STFC grant No. ST/P004008/1, Ministry of Education, Youth and Sports, Czech Republic (Projects No. LTT17003 and LM2018112), and by the Israel Ministry of Energy, Research Grant No. 217-11-023.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreements No. 654002 and No. 771036 (ERC CoG MAIDEN).
 The ELI-NP team acknowledges the support from the Extreme Light Infrastructure Nuclear Physics (ELI-NP) Phase II, a project co-financed by the Romanian Government and the European Union through the European Regional Development Fund - the Competitiveness Operational Programme (1/07.07.2016, COP, ID 1334).
+One of the authors (NK) would like to acknowledge the support from the ExtreMe Matter Institute EMMI at the GSI Helmholtzzentrum f{\"u}r Schwerionenforschung, Darmstadt (Germany).